Government workers who paid union “agency fees” or “fair share” fees before June 2018 may be able to get their money back.

 In June 2018, the U.S. Supreme Court ruled that these deductions are illegal.

 What does this mean?
-If you are a government employee who was not a union member prior to June 2018, yet paid non-member fees to the union at your workplace then you may be entitled to a refund.
+If you are a government employee who was not a union member before June 2018, yet paid non-member fees to the union at your workplace then you may be entitled to a refund.

 The Supreme Court said in Janus v.
 AFSCME that government employees cannot be required to pay any dues or fees to a government union.
 If you are not a union member, you should not be seeing any union deductions on your paycheck.

-If you recently retired, not to worry.
+If you recently retired, don’t worry.
 You do not need to be currently employed by the government to be eligible for a refund.

-If you were an agency fee payer on June 27, 2018 and you are interested in obtaining a refund, please contact us via this form.
+If you were an agency fee payer on June 27, 2018 and you are interested in obtaining a refund, please contact us.